willGraham01/PiranhasHalfyord/plot/background.md

 This heist was partially successful; guards managed to arrive on the scene after being alerted by the silent alarm (spells) that protected the vault.
 Those guards that arrived reported having to fend off animated beasts seemingly made of silver, jade, and other expensive materials that when struck seemed to break down into coins, gems, and other components that made up part of the treasury.
 Whilst the theft was interrupted, no gang members were arrested and part of the treasury was lost - a careless gang member did drop a silver tooth trinket in the escape though.
-Combined with the rejuvenated activity of the Shattered Teeth, this was enough to implicate the gang, but fresh leads were nonexistant.
+Combined with the rejuvenated activity of the Piranhas, this was enough to implicate the gang, but fresh leads were nonexistant.

 ## The Present Day